labsyspharm/minerva-author/README.md

 ```
 python src/app.py
 ```

-Then open a browser to `localhost:2020`
+- Then, open a browser to `localhost:2020`

+- Then, copy the filepath to an OME Tiff

+- Wait for the generation of a full pyramid

+After you hit 'save', look in the directory of the original OME Tiff for an `out.yaml` configuration file and an `out` directory of rendered images for use with Minerva Story.

 ### Packaging